ChristopherJCavage/MooseBox/README.md

 - K subscribers to M Temperature Sensors for email notifications for Temperature Alarms based on an end-user's chosen min/max thresholds.
 - Accumulation of time-series data for each sensor; aiming to store upwards to 4 months of data for each temperature sensor using RedisDB.
 - Leveraged an old Dell economy laptop of my parent’s lying around to put a simple Windows client on it to configure temperature alarms, monitor fan power states and system status, and configure USB fan automation.
+  - The original plan was to have the first release with a Xamarin C# iPhone client but during the time of writing my wife and I were preparing for a cross-country move from Philadelphia to Seattle and so I chose to just leverage their economy laptop with a Windows client which could be written faster.
+Also, we had to spend many hours on the final construction and testing of the actual boxes, ducts, and ensuring everything was properly sealed.

 ![alt tag](https://github.com/ChristopherJCavage/MooseBox/blob/master/documentation/MooseBoxHighLevelArchitecture.png)